 What is the age requirement for a student to enroll into Pre-K?

 No. If your home address is not zoned for DeKalb County School District, you are not eligible to participate.
-If you are unsure if your address is zoned for DCSD, please visit the school locator to verify.
+If you are unsure if your address is zoned for DCSD, go to http://www.dekalbschoolsga.net/operations/school-locator/ to verify.

-Am I allowed to register for more than one school?
+Am I allowed to apply for more than one school?

-What if my child is eligible for Kindergarten, but did not participate in a state funded Pre-K program, are they still eligible to enroll into Pre-K?
+What if my child is eligible for Kindergarten, but did not participate in a state funded Pre-K program, are they still eligible to enroll in Pre-K?

 Does my child have to be potty trained to enroll in Pre-K?